 How many CPU cores does your WooCommerce shop need?

-There is no general answer to which exact specifications your WooCommerce hosting should offer, since it depends on several factors, amongst others on your monthly visitor numbers and page views per minute.
-On our page overviewing our WooCommerce hosting plans you can find a small orientation guide to assist you in finding the perfect hosting solution for your shop.
+What exact specifications you need your WooCommerce hosting to offer depends on many things including your number of monthly visitors and how many hits per minute.
+For this reason, it's impossible to give a generalized answer.
+On our page for WooCommerce plans you will find a small guide to help you choose the right hosting solution for your shop.

-Another factor determining your requirements on server performance is the number, size and quality of your plugins.
-For instance, if you use a bigger plugin like Yoast SEO which needs to be loaded on each and every page of yours, your server should bring along some power.
-Same if you want to connect an analog cashier system with your shop and the server needs to process live requests constantly.
+Another factor that determines your server performance needs is the number, size and quality of your plugins.
+If you use, for example, large plugins like Yoast SEOwhich need to be loaded on each of your pages, then your server must have the appropriate power to deal with it.
+The same applies if you want to link an analog cash register system to your shop and the server has to process constant live requests.

-Large images and graphics can be an enormous performance-devourer.
-Since online shops usually need a lot of pictures to present their products, a huge optimization potential opens up in this area which you should definitely exploit.
-Fortunately, there are a few image optimization plugins to support you in this task.
+Large images and graphics can be huge performance eaters.
+Since online shops usually need a lot of images to display their products, there is enormous potential for optimization here that you should maximize on.
+Fortunately, there are several image optimization pluginsout there to help you.

-Compressing your images correctly not only has a positive impact on your WooCommerce shop’s load time and thus on your customers’ user experience, but ideally, it also improves your search engine ranking and your conversion rate.
+The correct compression of your images not only has a positive effect on the loading time of your WooCommerce shop and your customers' user experience, but ideally improves your search engine ranking and your conversion rate too.

-As for all modern websites, it is furthermore important to tweak your images for mobile-friendly designs.
-According to an e-commerce study conducted by Qubit, mobile-influenced sales had an impact of up to 19 percent on all digital sales in 2017.
-Moreover, the results of the study reveal that digital sales can be increased by up to 33 percent via an improvement of mobile product discovery.
+As with any website today, it is also important that you optimize your images for mobile viewing.
+According to an eCommerce study by Qubit the mobile web will account for up to 19 percent of total online sales in 2017.
+The results of the study also show that online sales can be increased by up to 33 percent by improving mobile product discovery.

-To prevent problems on your live website in the first place, you can use our staging environment to try out modifications on a copy of your website.
-After achieving successful test results, the staging environment can be transferred live with just one click.
-Be cautious that you exclude the database tables with the orders and customers while overwriting the live website.
-While testing modifications in staging mode, your live website can still receive new orders you would eventually lose when overwriting.
+To avoid problems occurring on your live site, you can use our staging to test changes on a copy of your site.
+If you're satisfied with the result, you can go live from the staging environment with just a few clicks.
+It is important here that you exclude the database tables with the orders and customers when overwriting the live site.
+This means that while you're making changes in the staging environment, you can still receive orders you would otherwise have lost when overwriting your live site.

-In times of GDPR, data privacy protection is more important than ever for shop operators
+In times of GDPR data protection has never been so important for shop operators

-As a WooCommerce shop operator, you process personal data on a daily basis, such as address, bank details and credit card numbers of your customers.
-Especially having the General Data Protection Regulation (GDPR) in mind, you should take the issues security and data protection seriously.
-In our 30-page e-book on GDPR you can learn which measures you need to implement to make your WordPress website legally secure.
+As the operator of a WooCommerce shop you process personal data such as the address, account data and credit card numbers of your customers on a daily basis.
+Especially in light of the General Data Protection Regulation (GDPR), you need to take the issues of security and data protection seriously.
+In our 30-page GDPR e-book you will find out what measures you must take to ensure your WordPress site is legally compliant.

-Look for a WordPress hosting provider who offers free SSL certificates, daily backups and managed WordPress, theme and plugin updates, and uses only servers which are located in a legally safeguarded country like Germany.
-Beyond that, we have integrated further data privacy tools at RAIDBOXES to take as much work as possible off your shoulders concerning the implementation of GDPR requirements.
-Examples include our WP Session Eraser or our feature Limit Login Attempts.
+It's best to find a WordPress hoster that offers free SSL certificates, daily backups, managed WordPress, theme and plugin updates and only uses servers located in Europe.
+In addition to all these features, we have implemented additional data protection tools at RAIDBOXES.
+These tools are designed to take as much work as possible off your hands getting your site GDPR compliant.
+One example is our WP Session Eraser or the feature Limit Login Attempts.

-Due to its many functionalities and dynamic processes a WooCommerce shop has special demands on hosting.
-To save you precious time, money and energy, you should choose a hosting provider who is experienced in these particularities, guarantees the required performance and security and offers first-class WordPress support.
+A WooCommerce shop places extra demands on hosting due to its many functionalities and dynamic processes.
+To save yourself valuable time, money and nerves, you should choose a hoster that is familiar with these special requirements, guarantees the performance and security you need and offers first-class WordPress support.

-What experiences have you made with WooCommerce hosting?
-Which requirements are important to your shop in particular?
+What is your experience with WooCommerce hosting?
+Which requirements are particularly important for your shop?
 I look forward to your comment!